6. Organize & Automate

 Open Settings → Workflows (Owner and Admin only — Workflows also appears in the sidebar).
 On the Stages tab, click Add Stage and create a stage named

-Client Signature: pick a color and click Create Stage.
-Your pipeline already includes defaults like Sent, Needs Review, and Approved; custom stages like this one make the board mirror how Meridian actually works.
-Adding custom stages requires the Professional plan or higher — which you chose in part 1. -
+Ready to File: pick a color and click Create Stage.
+Your pipeline already includes defaults like New, Needs Review, and Approved; custom stages like this one make the board mirror how Meridian actually works.
+Professional supports up to 5 custom stages and 10 workflow actions; Enterprise is unlimited.
+On Trial and Personal you can rename the default stages but not add, reorder, or delete them. -

 Now automate the good news.
 Go to the Actions tab, find Add New Action, and choose the Email Notification action type.
 Fill in the form: